 The school is aware of the risks of the use of mobile technology in school.
-Many students have unlimited and unrestricted access to the internet via 3G/4G/5G in particular and the school has procedures outlined in the Online Policy which advises students how to managed their mobile use in school and away from school.
-Given the age and stage of students, who have many mobile devices, it is inappropriate, impractical and an invasion of privacy to check the contents of said devices.
+Many students have unlimited and unrestricted access to the internet via 3G/4G/5G in particular and the school has procedures outlined in the Online Policy which advises students how to manage their mobile use in school and away from school.
 The school takes a thorough educational line (education rather than regulation) to help students navigate the online world.
 It encourages them to recognise and report incidences affecting them or other fellow students.
-Students are more likely to have such knowledge of other students online behaviour than staff and therefore encouraging reporting is the most effective approach in this context.
+Students are more likely to have such knowledge of other students' online behaviour than staff and therefore encouraging reporting is the most effective approach in this context.